Washington's NFL Cheerleaders Say They Had To Pose Topless As VIPs Watched

 The allegations described in a New York Times story stem from a trip to the Occidental Grand Papagayo, an adults-only resort on Culebra Bay, on Costa Rica's west coast.

 Citing interviews with five cheerleaders who were there, the Times' Juliet Macur reports that the women were unhappy with their lack of privacy — and worried that the team wasn't concerned enough with their safety.
-Also unsettling: They said the team collected their passports early in the week-long trip.
+Also unsettling: They said the team collected their passports early in the weeklong trip.

 The team told the Times that it normally collects passports on international trips as a matter of security.

-When it was time to take photographs for the risqué calendar — including ones that involved being topless — the cheerleaders said men who backed the team as either sponsors or stadium suite-holders were invited to watch the photo shoots up close.
+When it was time to take photographs for the risqué calendar — including ones that involved being topless — the cheerleaders said men who backed the team as either sponsors or stadium-suite holders were invited to watch the photo shoots up close.

 Captain Susan's shoot is underway!
 Thanks to @Dmilikah swimwear for the swimsuit! #WRCCalendarShoot pic.twitter.com/KUUoVle3ux— Redskins Cheerleaders (@1stLadiesOfFB) May 30, 2013